 EdD vs. PhD: Common Career Paths

-One consideration when comparing EdD and PhD programs involves what happens after graduation.
-The different areas of focus between EdD and PhD programs makes each a more common preparation for certain career options.
+When considering why to get an EdD or a PhD, it’s important to look at what happens after graduation.
+EdD and PhD programs’ different areas of focus mean each program best prepares graduates for different career options.
 The most common path for PhD recipients is to go right back into postsecondary education, with the hope of becoming tenured professors at a college or university.
 Gaining an EdD opens a variety of doors in the education sector.

 Professional Options with an EdD

-Educators who earn an EdD can choose to pursue a variety of paths throughout education.
-Most commonly, they’ll go into elementary, secondary, or postsecondary administration, serving in such roles as college dean or school district superintendent.
+Educators who earn an EdD can choose to pursue any of a variety of paths throughout education.
+Most commonly, they go into elementary, secondary, or postsecondary administration, serving in such roles as college dean or school district superintendent.
 EdD graduates from a school such as American University can also become college professors or run education-based nonprofit organizations.

 Professional Options with a PhD